 High school teens certainly owned and wore dresses, especially to church, but they generally were turned off by the little girl styling.
 Retailers hadn’t quite figured out this new teen audience yet, and the catalogs show that.
 Perhaps physical stores had a better idea.

 The junior dresses were in the same overall styles as women’s dresses but with youthful colors, trims, and styling.
 Almost all junior dresses came in an assortment of cheerful pastel colors for spring and brighter primary colors for fall.
 They often had large white ruffle trim, white bows, white buttons, white collars, and white piping.
 Of course, these trims could also come in matching or coordinating colors, too, but white was dominant throughout the ’40s.

-Some particular dress styles that were more popular with teens were the dirndl (a peasant style dress and skirt), shirtwaist, and apron/pinafore/jumper dress.
-You can read about these dress styles here.
+Some particular dress styles that were more popular with teens were the dirndl or peasant dress.
+Peasant skirts and blouses sets were even more popular.

 Teen Prom Dresses

 Most dresses for teens were cotton day dresses.
 They were not attending cocktail parties or fancy dinner/dancing events like their parents.
 They were, however, enjoying the new trend for Prom.